If the cancer you have or its treatment might have an affect on your fertility, you may be told there are options for treatment to preserve it.

 Preserving fertility in women

-For young women who are having periods, it may be possible to store fertilised eggs (embryos) before cancer treatment begins, even if the treatment is unlikely to affect fertility.
-To be able to store embryos, your eggs need to be fertilised with sperm from a partner.
-Before the eggs are fertilised and stored, both of you must sign a consent form and neither can use the embryo to start a pregnancy without the other’s permission.
+If you are having periods, it may be possible to freeze and store embryos (fertilised eggs) before cancer treatment begins.
+This might be done even if the treatment is unlikely to affect your fertility.
+To store embryos, your eggs need to be fertilised with sperm from your partner.
+Before eggs are fertilised and stored, both of you must sign a consent form.

 We have more information about cancer treatment and fertility, which has been written for women of all ages.